omirel/ts-express-decorators/packages/di/readme.md

 Here's a CalendarsService, a basic class with one property and two methods.
 The only new trait is that it uses the `@Injectable()` decorator.
 The `@Injectable()` attaches the metadata, thereby Ts.ED knows that this class is a provider.

-Since we have the service class already done, let's use it inside a controller:
+Now we have the service class already done, let's use it inside a controller:
 ```typescript
 import { Controller, Post, Body, Get } from '@tsed/common';
 import { CalendarsService } from './CalendarsService';